mgienow/100-days-of-code/log.md

 **Today's Prgoress** got Title Case challenge to run, but only by brute force.
 There has got to be a more elegant way to solve.
 So my next challenge will be to find that way.
 Feeling good that it works, though!

 **Link to Work** https://github.com/mgienow/Codewars-JS-ES6/blob/master/titleCase.js

+##Day 7: January 7, 2018
+**Today's Progress:** simply not quitting

+**Thoughts** I've been feeling really frustrated with my inability to think through code challenges.
+I have lost a great deal of ground from 8 months ago when I was doing daily code challenges, and this is all my own fault.
+So a loop of self-blame and criticism.
+Not helpful!
+Last night I looked at an FCC challenge that Asa was struggling with, and realized that I had done it back in April of last year, and had zero idea now of how to approach it.
+I had to look at my own solution on GH to figure it out.
+This really dropped my spirits to the basement.
+I ended up doing some basic FCC JS tutorials to boost my confidence, and to feel like I am getting my head back in the game.
+It helped, knowing the answers and moving forward quickly.
+Also I re-learned some things I'd forgotten like string immutability.
+That you can't simply assign a new string to an existing string variable, but need to use string prototype methods to alter it.

+##Day 8: January 8, 2018

+**Today's Progress:** PJS - a new section I hadn't done before, on the differences between primitives and objects in JS, how data type comparisons behave differently.
+It was very useful.
+There were quizzes to see if you were grasping the logic, and that really helped -- my takeaway is REMEMBER TO LOOK AT EACH VARIABLE AS ITS OWN VALUE.
+JS sees only the assignment.
+Even if two variables are clearly related, logically, JS does not care -- but our human brains step in with relational assumptions that the computer brain simply does not see.

+Now moving on to V7 and it's my goal to complete this today.

+**Update** Finished v7

+##Day 9: 1/9/18

+**Today's Progress** I must confess to getting a few days behind in the log.
+Worked through more PJS.
+The using the debugger section.
+Today was a trainwreck because schools closed almost as soon as they opened, and my entire workday was about 90 minutes.

+##Day 10: 1/10/18

+**Today's Progress** Continued working through the FCC basic JS track as review.
+No new concepts, but it's definitely helping bring the previous learning I've done to the surface for more easy accessibility when i do try to code.
+Also it is helping with my confidence.
+So I did about 90 minutes and am more than halfway through what is supposed to be a 10 hour track.

+##Day 11 1/11/18

+**Today's Progress**  More FCC basic JS.
+Plan to finish that today and try to get back to PJS.